Philately in the Bournemouth Area Local Interest

 Isambard Kingdom Brunel

-Born in Portsmouth on 9 April 1806, Brunel has featured on stamps from Guernsey, Great Britain and St Helena.
+Born in Portsmouth on 9 April 1806, Brunel has featured on stamps from Guernsey, Great Britain, Tristan de Cunha and St Helena.
 There were two Portsea cancellations, one of which is shown here.

 Winston Churchill